matteocorti/check_ssl_cert/README.md

 # check\_ssl\_cert

-A shell script (that can be used as a Nagios plugin) to check an SSL/TLS connection
+A shell script (that can be used as a Nagios/Icinga plugin) to check an SSL/TLS connection

 ## Usage